RGBT-GroundBench: Visual Grounding Beyond RGB in Complex Real-World Scenarios: More Qualitative Comparison Experiments

 \section{More Qualitative Comparison Experiments}

-As shown in Figure~\ref{suppfig:1}, we present additional qualitative visualization results obtained from multi-modal RGBT grounding methods of RGBT-VG framework across a wide range of scenarios in the RGBT-Ground benchmark.
-These examples illustrate how multi-modal RGBT visual grounding models behave under diverse real-world environmental variations and highlight the types of challenges represented in the benchmark.
+Figure~\ref{suppfig:1} presents additional qualitative results from multi-modal RGBT grounding methods under the unified evaluation framework.
+The examples cover a broad range of scenarios in RGBT-GroundBench and show how different methods behave under changes in illumination, weather, scene layout, object scale, and occlusion.

-\textbf{Nighttime and Extremely Low-Light Conditions.} As shown in Figure~\ref{suppfig:1}~(row 1 and 3), nighttime scenes exhibit severe degradation in RGB appearance due to low illumination, noise, and missing texture.
-Thermal imagery, however, retains clear contours.
-The multi-modal predictions show that RGBT models maintain reliable localization even when visible-light cues collapse.
-As a representative RGBT method, RGBT-VGNet shows particularly stable behavior in these examples, where its adaptive fusion helps extract useful thermal patterns without overrelying on degraded RGB inputs.
+Nighttime and extremely low-light examples are shown in Figure~\ref{suppfig:1} (rows 1 and 3).
+In these cases, RGB images lose texture and contrast, while thermal images still preserve clear object contours.
+Most multi-modal methods remain more stable than their single-modality counterparts under these conditions.
+RGBT-VGNet is particularly reliable in these examples, suggesting that its fusion mechanism can draw useful information from the thermal modality without depending too heavily on degraded RGB inputs.

-\textbf{Tunnel Scenarios with Illumination Changes.} As shown in Figure~\ref{suppfig:1}~(row 2), tunnel scenes involve a clear different from artificial lighting to natural daylight inside the tunnel.
-This change causes large appearance variations in the RGB images, including shifts in color temperature, contrast, and shading, which makes it harder to maintain consistent visual features along the lane.
-In contrast, the thermal modality remains relatively stable across the entire sequence.
-The multi-modal predictions indicate that RGBT-VGNet can emphasize these stable thermal cues while selectively exploiting RGB textures when the illumination becomes more reliable, illustrating the benefit of asymmetric modality adaptation in such dynamically lit environments.

-\textbf{Closed-Road Scenarios.} As shown in Figure~\ref{suppfig:1}~(row 3, 4, and 5) and Figure~\ref{suppfig:2}, these scenes correspond to semi-enclosed or restricted roads such as campus driveways, residential side streets, and internal access lanes.
-They typically exhibit complex man-made structures, varied background layouts (buildings, fences, trees, and parked vehicles), and strong perspective distortions along the road.
-In such environments, multi-modal predictions are able to follow spatial and relational phrases in the language expressions (e.g., ``near the stairs'' or ``ahead in the lane''), even when multiple plausible candidates exist along the same trajectory.
-We observe that RGBT-VGNet often produces more precise localization when the description relies on subtle spatial relations, suggesting that its language-aware design helps identify contextually relevant regions and disambiguate targets in these closed-road scenarios.

-\textbf{Occlusion-Heavy Objects.} As shown in Figure~\ref{suppfig:1}~(row 4) and Figure~\ref{suppfig:3}, dense objects and frequent partial occlusions.
-The multi-modal results show that RGBT inputs help preserve the visibility of people or vehicles even when RGB textures are partially blocked.
-In such cases, RGBT-VGNet tends to maintain stronger spatial consistency, likely due to the synergistic use of thermal and language guidance.

-\textbf{Foggy, Rainy and Diverse Weather.} As shown in Figure~\ref{suppfig:1}~(row 1, 6, and 7).
-Fog and mist cause strong scattering in RGB images, washing out objects boundaries and reducing contrast.
-The visualizations demonstrate that multi-modal inputs help restore spatial coherence by leveraging thermal responses that remain mostly unaffected.
-We also observe that RGBT-VGNet tends to generate more compact and consistent bounding boxes under foggy conditions, benefiting from its language-aware fusion that guides cross-modal alignment.